KJKan/mcfarland/Tutorial.md

 library( "dplyr"         )
 ```

-Of course we also need our data, the US and Hungarian WAIS correlation matrices, so let's read them in
+We also need our data, the US and Hungarian WAIS correlation matrices, so let's read them in.

 ```{r}
 # US sample